A stroke is a medical emergency that can lead to lifelong disability, and the risk of stroke can increase depending on certain factors.

 Study limitations

 This study was limited in several respects.
 First, the study included mostly participants of European ancestry.
 This implies that a more diversified follow-up is necessary.
-The study also could not determine the cause of this link between blood types and stroke, so further data collection may focus on causal factors rather than associations.
+The study also might not determine the cause of this link between blood types and stroke, so further data collection may focus on causal factors rather than associations.

 How to reduce your risk of stroke